YuliyaNemchyonok/WebCrawler/README.md

 You can set number of threads-workers, which wait for new tasks in the task queue.
 A task is an URL.
 If a thread-worker gets a task, it goes to the page, saves its title, collects all links on the page, and adds this links as new tasks to the task queue.
+Save button export urls and titles of parsed pages into text file.

 Restrictions: